Master brightness — cinematic build

 Newton's colour-tone wheel

 In 1704, Isaac Newton mapped the seven musical notes to the seven colours of the visible spectrum — the same proportions, the same physics.
-UKIYO LIVE uses the modern circle of fifths as its colour wheel.
+UKIYO LIVE uses the circle of fifths as its colour wheel.
 C is warm red-amber.
-Move clockwise through the fifth intervals — G, D, A, E, B, F# — and the hue rotates through the full spectrum.
+Moving clockwise through the fifth intervals — G, D, A, E, B, F# — the hue rotates through the full spectrum.
 Every root note has a home colour.

 Scriabin's clavier à lumières